-- (a) When will the Anglicare Council inform the Synod of the results of consultation into Kingsdene Special School? - (b) What are the decisions about Kingsdene's future role and ministry?
+- 8. (a) When will the Anglicare Council inform the Synod of the results of consultation into Kingsdene Special School? - (b) What are the decisions about Kingsdene's future role and ministry?

-- (a) The Council of ANGLICARE will receive a report on a stakeholder consultation regarding the future of Kingsdene's role and ministry at its November meeting.
+- 8. I am informed that the answer is as follows - - (a) The Council of ANGLICARE will receive a report on a stakeholder consultation regarding the future of Kingsdene's role and ministry at its November meeting.
 They will then consider the available options for Kingsdene, make a decision and inform Synod in 2010.
 The stakeholder consultation was based on the 2008-09 formal review of Kingsdene by Dr Jacqueline Roberts (University of Sydney).
 Stakeholders included staff, parents, guardians, families and caregivers along with all relevant funding bodies who have been kept informed regularly throughout this process. - (b) No decisions about the future of Kingsdene's role and ministry have yet been made.
 The school and residential program will continue as normal for the 2010 school year.